-- 1 1/2 tbsp goda masala (garam masala will work at a pinch).
+- 1 ½ tablespoon goda masala (garam masala will work at a pinch).
 Look in recipe notes below for link to both goda masala or garam masala recipes, or you can buy them online.

-- 1 tsp cayenne pepper or any red chili pepper powder
+- 1 teaspoon cayenne pepper or any red chili pepper powder

 - Salt to taste

-- 2 tbsp finely chopped coriander leaves or cilantro for garnish
+- 2 tablespoon finely chopped coriander leaves or cilantro for garnish

 - Find recipes for Goda Masala and Garam Masala here.